-I enjoyed this book mainly because it mirrored my own story almost identically—scary, I know.
+I enjoyed this book mainly because it mirrored my own story almost identically.
+Scary, I know.
 Bobby’s personality seemed to be his strength and Achilles heel when it came to his relationships with women; he wasn’t a pushover but he wasn’t an assertive, take charge kind of guy either.
-And that left him in more “situationships” than he expected to be in, especially when he had all of the qualities that the women he dated claimed they wanted in a man.
+That left him in more “situationships” than he expected to be in, especially when he had all of the qualities that the women he dated claimed they wanted in a man.

 I would like to encourage you all to check out Omar Tyree’s books as well as his website.
 His body of work also includes poetry, stage plays, and films.
-And I definitely look forward to seeing what the future holds for this brother.
+I definitely look forward to seeing what the future holds for this brother.

 Until Next Time…